jivanf/hello-world/README.md

 # hello-world
-this is the other branch, lets compare both of them
+This is the master branch.